 Dental veneers are made of porcelain or resin composite materials.
-Porcelain veneers hold out against the stains much better than resin veneers and look almost like natural teeth.
+Porcelain veneers hold out against stains much better than resin veneers and look almost like natural teeth.

 Veneers take two dental visits.
 In the first visit, a small portion of the surface material is prepared and removed to fit in the veneer.
 In the dental lab, the impression of the tooth is customized and crafted.
 It is then blended to match your natural teeth.
 A temporary veneer will be applied for a while to protect the tooth until the permanent veneer is made.

-Find out more about veneers as you visit our office.
 Call Sun-Park Dental today at (916) 435-1155 or request an appointment online.